EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/11_create-tic-tac-toe-contract.md

 1. Ensure that the action has the signature from the host/ challenger
 2. Ensure that the game exists
 3. Ensure that the game is not finished yet
-4. Ensure that the move action is done by host/ challenger
+4. Ensure that the move action is done by host or challenger
 5. Ensure that this is the right user's turn
 6. Verify movement is valid
 7. Update board with the new move